aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

 {:toc}

 ### Problem Definition
-Generally, to reply to a different X tweets with a quote that strikes a neutral tone.
+Generally, to reply to a different X tweets (often political or opinionated in nature) with a quote that strikes a neutral tone.
 Depending on humerous/ironc/sarcastic tone if comment is overtly negative.

 ### Generating/Extracting Quotes:
 #### Data